allena29/brewerslabng/pyconfhoard/README.md

 > As this project is built from the groun-up there are some constraints to the complexity of the YANG model.
 There are two things, firstly yin2json.py must support the yang construct - this means if the yang model is more complex than the above changes to yin2json.py may be required.
 > 1) typedef's are not validated against (TBD how easy that is)
 > 2) grouping's will not work yet.
+> 3) container presence nodes unsupported
+Note: the implementation is heavily based around rendering a JSON object from the YIN representation, which is then managed as a simple python dictionary - supporting leaf-ref's is almost certainly not going to happen without serious kludges.

 ### Datastore